Thomas Perronet Thompson: Personal life

+Thompson married Anne Elizabeth [Nancy] Barker; they had three sons, Thomas Perronet Edward, Charles William, and John Wycliffe.

+Thompson's family also included his granddaughters, the historian Edith Thompson, and Elizabeth Thompson, who were both prolific contributors to the Oxford English Dictionary.

 Thompson was interested in music, writing books on harmony and just intonation e.g. for the guitar (Instructions to my daughter for playing on the enharmonic guitar).
 His mathematical publications were somewhat eccentric.
 He published a Theory of Parallels in 1844, and was also the author of Geometry without Axioms, in which he endeavoured to "get rid of" axioms.

 Thompson was teetotal and a vegetarian.